 In the video clip below Dan Crowley with FourFourTwo Performance in association with Coerver Coaching demonstrates a progression of ball control drills that teaches change of direction.
-The drills utilize the a basic Pull-Push ball control skill.
-The series begins with simply working on the Push-Pull in one spot and gradually progressing to more difficult task using the Pull-Push.
+The drills utilize a basic Pull-Push ball control skill.
+The series begins with simply working on the Push-Pull in one spot and gradually progressing to a more difficult task using the Pull-Push.

 The YouTube video below has sound, so please make sure that your sound is turned on and that you have access to the site (Some schools block access to YouTube)

 The first drill is simply practicing the ball control skill called Pull Push.
 In this drill the athlete will simply make a V around a single cone executing the Pull-Push.
 To execute a pull-push the players should push the ball forward with his outside foot.
 Next he will reach across with his inside foot and place the sole of his foot on the ball and pull it back behind the cone.
 He will receive the ball with the inside of the same foot that he pulled back with.
 Now he will push forward with that foot.
 As before he will reach across with his inside foot and pull the ball back.
 This drill can be done for a set time or a set number of “V’s”.